root-project/web/manual/python/index.md

 c.Draw() # Necessary to make the graphics show!
 ```

-Executing the code above in a cell will make the following interactive canvas appear as output:
+If you execute the above code in a cell, the output shows the following interactive canvas:

 {% include figure_jsroot
    file="python.root" object="func1" width="500px" height="350px"